 In fact, a quote from one of Jackson’s former slaves is a featured part of the exhibits.
 The slave said that Jackson was “an atrocious saint,” which highlights the conflicting sides of his legacy.

 Jackson’s crimes against women, slaves, and Native Americans are discussed thoroughly here, and so are the many good things he did, like being the first president to fight for the working class over the elite.

 That balanced look at Jackson’s legacy was part of the reason I enjoyed the visit to Hermitage.

-History and Sights at the Hermitage
+History and Sights at the Andrew Jackson Hermitage Mansion

 The Hermitage was built in 1819 and remodeled in 1831 while Jackson was living in Washington, D.C. as president.
 Visitors are presented with a 22-minute introductory video about Jackson’s life, which sounds unnecessarily lengthy, but it was informative and interesting.
 As mentioned earlier, the video touches on all aspects of his life.
 He ran what some consider the first-ever grass-roots presidential campaign, where his supporters hit the streets and actively worked to persuade voters to elect their guy.

 After the video, visitors can elect to receive a headset with audio clips for no additional cost.
 I don’t usually do the headset thing at museums and attractions, but here it’s a cool thing to have, because after the mansion itself, you’re on your own when it comes to walking through the rest of the site.
 The grounds are large and it’s nice to have the option of hearing additional facts beyond what’s printed on the basic signage.

 The Hermitage does not allow photography inside the mansion itself, but that is only a small part of the tour.
 Visitors are welcome to bring cameras to take pictures of the exterior of the mansion, Jackson’s tomb and cemetery, and of the rest of the grounds.